Teichlab/tracer/README.md

 Currently, organism-specific files (TCR gene sequences, synthetic genome indices, igblast_indices) for mouse and human are distributed with the source-code in the `resources` directory.
 There will soon be a `build` module that constructs all of the necessary synthetic genomes and indices from any collection of V and J gene sequences.

-If you use specify relative paths in the config file these will be used as relative to the directory that contains the `tracer` executable.

 ####Bowtie synthetic genomes path####
 		[bowtie2_options]